tylerfeldman321/EN605.617/module3/README.md

 ```

 ## Effects of Conditional Branching in CUDA
+- Create a program that demonstrates the effect of conditional branching in CUDA
+kernels executing similar algorithms.
+Some charts and result description is
+required as well.
 - Use two additional numbers of threads
 - Use two additional block sizes

-##

-## Create a separate program (or include in the same code base from the previous step) that demonstrates the effect of conditional branching inside vs outside of CUDA kernels implementing similar algorithms.
-You will also need to include at least one performance comparison chart and a short text file that includes your thoughts on the results.
+- Include at least one performance comparison chart and a short text file that includes your thoughts on the results.

-## The base CUDA source code file must be called assignment.cu and be housed in the module3 directory of your repository.
-It will need to be runnable as assignment.exe 512 256.
-You can modify the Makefile as you see fit, as long as the make command (with no arguments), builds the assignment.exe as the executable output.
-The assignment.cu file that I have provided in the module3 directory  handles the two arguments for total number of threads and number of threads per block.

-## You will need to include the zipped up code for the assignment and images/video/links that show your code completing all of the parts of the rubric that it is designed to complete in what is submitted for this assignment.

 ## Stretch Problem
 **The good:**